onsi/ginkgo/docs/NEW_INDEX.md

 You must remember follow this pattern when making assertions in goroutines - however, if uncaught, Ginkgo's panic will include a helpful error to remind you to add `defer GinkgoRecover()` to your goroutine.

+When a failure occurs Ginkgo marks the current spec as failed and moves on to the next spec.
+If, however, you'd like to stop the entire suite when the first failure occurs you can run `ginkgo --fail-fast`.

 ### Logging Output
 As outlined above, when a spec fails - say via a failed Gomega assertion - Ginkgo will the failure message passed to the `Fail`  handler.
 Often times the failure message generated by Gomega gives you enough information to understand and resolve the spec failure.